icdevsorg/nns-sub-utility/readme.md

 - **Target Account:** Optional alternative destination for funds
 - **Interval:** Frequency of payments (e.g., daily, monthly).
 - **Amount per Interval:** Amount to be paid each interval.
+- **Broker:** Account of a broker that can obtain a fee(not yet implemented)
 - **Base Rate:** (Not yet implemented) Allows the subscription to use a base rate for determining the cost of a subscription at the of the charge.
 For example: Base Amount of 50, Base Rate of USD, Token Canister of ckBTC will result in a subscription payment of $50 worth of ckBTC.

-Subscrption requests are an array of possible subscription items.
+Subscription requests are an array of possible subscription items.
 Items should only show up once in the request.

 **Request Structure:**
 ```motoko